(as amended on 8thJune and 22 August 2020)

 20.4.
 All acts and proceedings of any committees must be fully and promptly reported to the Trustees.

-21.2.
-The Trustees must keep a list of names and addresses of the Regional Representatives which must be made available to any member upon request.
+21.2 The Trustees must keep a list of names and addresses of the Ambassadors.

 - Irregularities in Proceedings